 • Floor 5th, Parkson Paragon, 3, Nguyen Luong Bang, Tan Phu, Ho Chi Minh City.
 Tel: 08 3812 3000

-10 pin bowling is a great game for the whole family.
+Ten pin bowling is an excellent game for the whole family.
 Ramp up the family competition on wet or hot days in Saigon.
-You will find a number of first-class bowling alleys in Ho Chi Minh city.
-Like western lanes, most of these places come with arcade games and food available.
+You will find several first-class bowling alleys in Ho Chi Minh City.
+Like Western lanes, most places have arcade games and food available.

 Dream Games 30 Bờ Bao Tân Thắng, Sơn Ký, Tân Phú, Hồ Chí Minh, Vietnam

 Diamond Bowling Plaza 34 Le Duan, District 1 Ho Chi Minh City